Contents

 Dynamic Contact Angle

 Ideally, when we place a drop on a solid surface, a unique angle exists between the liquid and the solid surface.
 We can calculate the value of this ideal contact angle (the so-called Young’s contact angle) using Young’s equation.
-In practice, due to surface geometry, roughness, heterogeneity, contamination, and deformation, the contact angle value on a surface is not necessarily unique but falls within a range.
-We call this range’s upper and lower limits the advancing contact angle and the receding contact angle, respectively.
-The values of advancing and receding contact angles for a solid surface are also very sensitive.
-They can be affected by many parameters, such as temperature, humidity, homogeneity, and minute contamination of the surface and liquid.
+In practice, due to surface geometry, roughness, heterogeneity, contamination, and deformation, the contact angle value on a surface is not necessarily a single consistent value but rather falls within a range.
+The upper and lower limits of this range are known as the advancing and receding contact angles, respectively.
+The values of advancing and receding contact angles for a solid surface are highly sensitive to many parameters, such as temperature, humidity, homogeneity, and minor contamination of the surface and liquid.
 For example, the advancing and receding contact angles of a surface can differ at different locations.

 Dynamic Contact Angle versus Static Contact Angle